 Unbound deliver innovative overseas educational programs in partnership with universities.
 Unbound aims to educate and connect students to important global issues and to provide tangible connections between technical knowledge and its application to create positive social change.

 This program can be incorporated into the Engineering for a Humanitarian Context course (ENGN3013), which also contributes to the Minor in Humanitarian Engineering.

-ANU has New Colombo Plan (NCP) funding scholarships for the two-week Design for Social Change program in Thailand and the Global Challenges International Study Tour in Nepal for eligible students.
+ANU has New Colombo Plan (NCP) funding scholarships for the two-week Vietnam Innovation, Leadership and the UN Sustainable Development Goals trip is available for eligible students.
 This program introduces students to design (and hence engineering) approaches such as human centred-design (HCD) and its role in community development and working on global issues.
 The Design for Social Change program is suitable for any student from a design or engineering program or with an interest in community development or global challenges.